SublimeText/CoffeeScript/README.md

 # Commands/Shortcuts

-You can access the commands either using the command palette (meta+shift+P) or via shortcuts.
+You can access the commands either using the command palette (ctrl+shift+P or cmd+shift+P) or via shortcuts.

 	alt+shift+t - Run a Cake task
 	alt+shift+r - Run some CoffeeScript (puts/print for output)